HexamindOrganisation/hexamind/docs/ApiReference/Models/Readers/word_reader.md

 ## Overview

-`WordReader` is a class that reads docx/doc files and convert the htlm format into markdown.
+`WordReader` is a class that reads docx/doc files and convert the format into the nested dictionnary structure using `MkTransformer`.
 It is a child object from the generic `IReader`interface.

 ## Methods